shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-testing-tutorial.md

 ob.claimCounterparty(secret = sp.bytes("0x01223343")).run(sender = udit, valid = False)
 ob.claimCounterparty(secret = s).run(sender = udit , now = sp.timestamp(1635192186) , valid=False)

 ob.claimCounterparty(secret = s).run(sender = udit)
 ```

 - Faults
-1. In the first transaction we are sending bob as the **sender** who is not the counter party.
+1. In the first transaction we are sending bob as the **sender** who is not the counterparty.
 Hence, we expect our transaction to fail and have **valid** set as **False**.
 2. In the second transaction we are sending the wrong secret key.
 Hence, we expect our transaction to fail and have **valid** set as **False**.
-3. The third transaction has both the counter party and secret key correct but the timestamp is for 25th October 2021 which is past our deadline set during origination.
+3. The third transaction has both the counterparty and secret key correct but the timestamp is for 25th October 2021 which is past our deadline set during origination.
 4. The fourth transaction has everything in order and hence is a valid transaction.

 ## ```claimOwner()```